Alfonso Sánchez Fernández: Life and career

 Alfonso Sánchez Fernández was born in Seville in 1978.
 He moved to Málaga to pursue studies on audiovisual communication and dramatic art.
 His television acting credits include appearances in Plaza Alta (his small screen debut), Policías, en el corazón de la calle, ¡Ala...
 Dina!, London Street, Paco y Veva, Aquí no hay quien viva, El auténtico Rodrigo Leal, Arrayán, Los hombres de Paco, Herederos, and Allí abajo.

 His film acting credits include roles in Unit 7 (2012), Spanish Affair (2014), Spanish Affair 2 (2016), Contigo no, bicho (2018), and Alone in the Night (2024).

-He has directed the full-length films El mundo es nuestro (2012), El mundo es suyo (2017), Para toda la muerte (2020), and El mundo es vuestro (2022) all in which he also stars together with Alberto López, as well as Superagente Makey (2020) and Sembrando sueños (2023; a documentary about the Quintero brothers).
+He has directed the full-length films El mundo es nuestro (2012), El mundo es suyo (2017), Para toda la muerte (2020), and El mundo es vuestro (2022) all in which he also stars together with Alberto López, as well as Superagente Makey (2020) and Sembrando sueños (2023; a documentary about the Quintero brothers), and Pendaripen (2025; a documentary about the discrimination against the Romani people).